mmckay18/mmckay18/README.md

 ---

 ### ☕ When I’m not coding or analyzing data:
+- Going on adventures with my beautiful family
 - I’m experimenting with loose-leaf teas and blending my own flavors
 - Getting lost in the worlds of video games
 - Enjoying peaceful moments watching water and nature